Mechanical Keyboard Guide

 This is also why a smaller board can be viable: good layers make missing keys painless.

-The beginner mod path (one thing at a time)
+The beginner mod path

 You don’t need to lube switches on day one.
 The fastest improvements usually come from reducing rattle and stabilizing the sound.